The Saturday Program

 Introductory Saturday Program Classes

-Portfolio Preparation for College-Bound Students
+Portfolio Classes for College-Bound Students

 All classes run on Saturdays from 10:00 am to 5:00 pm throughout the school year, operating semesterly (Fall and Spring).